LoyolaChicagoBooks/introcs-csharp/rst/libraryclass.rst

 .. warning::

-   In MomoDevelop, if you use a file from a library project, be sure that the current project includes a *reference* to the file.
+   In MonoDevelop, if you use a file from a library project, be sure that the current project includes a *reference* to the library project.
 If you expand the references in the MonoDevelop project addition3, by clicking on the References line in the solution pod, you should see the project ui.